AdobeDocs/workfront.zh-Hans/help/quicksilver/planning/records/create-workfront-objects-from-workfront-planning.md

 author: Alina
 recommendations: noDisplay, noCatalog
 exl-id: 7c3db950-4cd9-424c-a7a7-4fa7dfa995f6
-source-git-commit: 966c2a2b0159c89a41d4502fb0eb0e318f3e5ba9
+source-git-commit: 92344bc1b2dfc10e6b5ce80cb041c383f36be351
 workflow-type: tm+mt
-source-wordcount: '854'
+source-wordcount: '1140'
 ht-degree: 1%

 ---

 <!--update the metadata with real information when making this available in TOC and in the left nav-->

-# 从Workfront Planning <!--as you connect them to records-->创建Workfront对象
+# 在将Workfront对象连接到记录时，从Workfront Planning创建这些对象

 <!-- update the title (and all the links to this article) at preview, to be this: Create Workfront objects from Workfront Planning as you connect them to records-->
 <!-- remove preview and production at release time-->